sdss/LVM_Enclosure_PLC/README.md

 # LVM_Enclosure_PLC
 LVM enclosure PLC code and documentation.
-There is also a HVAC Modbus configruation file, which details the commands to the HVAC system that is attached to the north side of the attic.
+There is also an HVAC Modbus configuration file that details the commands to the HVAC system attached to the north side of the attic.

 # Where to start?
 Generally, look in the Documentation Directory.